 The purpose of this panel is to consider all the evidence, including medical charts, x-rays, lab work, and expert witnesses, and render an opinion as to whether the evidence supports the claim that the defendant failed to provide the appropriate standard of care.

 After the medical review panel members have been selected and approved, all evidence relevant to the case must be turned over to the panel.
-This evidence may include:
+This evidence may include the following:

 The panel is compensated by whichever party wins, as per the panel’s expert opinion.
 If the panel sides with the healthcare provider, you are not restricted from accepting an out of court settlement or proceeding with a court case if you so choose.